diodechain/diode-docs/content/docs/Features/regional-tunnels.md

 weight: 200
 draft: false
 ---
 You can use Diode to access websites from any region in the world, no matter where you are sitting.
-Under the hood, making this possible, is Diode's Zero Trust Network - so, we call this "Diode ZTN"!
+Under the hood, making this possible, is Diode's Zero Trust Network - so, we call this  "ZTN"!

+To set up your ZTN connection, check out the ["Web2 Tunneled Link" type of bookmark in the "Bookmarks" article](/features/diode-bookmarks/) and watch the videos below!:

+* Video 1: <a href="https://www.loom.com/share/8d96e98f40e54998ac6300e50d1e31cf" target="_blank" rel="noopener">Overview of Diode ZTN</a>
+* Video 2: <a href="https://www.loom.com/share/9a9408dbf71f4d39b2beeaca6e376458" target="_blank" rel="noopener">Deploy an Exit Node</a>
+* Video 3: <a href="https://www.loom.com/share/300c6d19cf9a40f5b98c38eb76130476" target="_blank" rel="noopener">Configure Your App</a>
+* Video 4: <a href="https://www.loom.com/share/a5556b69b21d4cdda067491ffc5fccc8" target="_blank" rel="noopener">Use Diode ZTN!</a>

 ZTN is similar to VPN, but Diode's Web3 approach has at least four important differences: